Pino Porzio

-Giuseppe "Pino" Porzio (born Naples; February 26, 1967) is a coach and a former Italian water polo player.
+Giuseppe "Pino" Porzio (born February 26, 1967) is a coach and a former Italian water polo player.
 He is one of the most titled European coaches of all time, and, as his list of prizes demonstrates, is one of the most winning sportsmen among Italian athletes.
 He has won, both as a player and as a coach, 43 titles including: Olympics, World Cup, European Championships, World Championships, 2 Mediterranean Games, 7 Champions League, 3 European Super Cup, Adriatic League 1, 2 Comen Cup, 16 League titles, 7 Italian Championships.